VNair88/Analysis-of-property-prices-on-Zillow/README.md

 # Analysis-of-property-prices-on-Zillow
-Analysis of prices of properties listed on Zillow and their interaction with social stats such as unemployment and cime rates
+Analysis of prices of properties listed on Zillow and their interaction with social stats such as unemployment and cime rates.
+The notebook can be better viewed through NBViewer here - http://nbviewer.jupyter.org/github/VNair88/Analysis-of-property-prices-on-Zillow/blob/master/Notebook/IDIS%203802_Project_Zillow%20house%20prices.ipynb

 ### Datasets
-County Dataset - County wise property information for all states for each month from 04/1996 to 12/2017.
+Most of the datasets are sourced from Zillow's page on Kaggle - https://www.kaggle.com/zillow/zecon County Dataset - County wise property information for all states for each month from 04/1996 to 12/2017. <br>
-City Dataset - City wise property information for all states for each month from 04/1996 to 12/2017.
+City Dataset - City wise property information for all states for each month from 04/1996 to 12/2017. <br>
-Lookup files - Files that link county and city information to State level information.
+Lookup files - Files that link county and city information to State level information. <br>
-Unemployment statistics - Unemployment rates for the following states: Massachusetts, New Jersey, Washington, California and DC for each month from 04/1996 to 12/2017.
+Unemployment statistics - Unemployment rates for the following states: Massachusetts, New Jersey, Washington, California and DC for each month from 04/1996 to 12/2017. <br>
-Crime statistics - Crime statistics for each city for all states for 2014, 2015 and 2016.
+Crime statistics - Crime statistics for each city for all states for 2014, 2015 and 2016. <br>
 Statecode file - File that links states to corresponding state abbreviations.
 Used for plots.